ahoelt1120/Simple-Webserver/README.md

 # Description

-Created a simple webserver that can be run on a local machine using Docker
+A simple webserver that can be run on a local machine using Docker.
+This project was created for a class at the University of Oregon.

 # Running the program